Which Acura is Based on The Accord, The History of Acura Using Honda Platforms…

 Acura Brand Introduction

-- It was the success of all these models particularly the Legend because of which there was establishment of the Japanese luxury ventures.
+- It was the success of all these models particularly the Legend which established the Japanese luxury ventures.
 The Legend’s objective was to compete with competitors like the Nissan Cedric and Gloria and Toyota Crown but owing to its global implementation in 1986 Nissan, Toyota, and other businesses such as Lincoln noticed the market response to the Legend and later the Vigor and provided cars addressing the executive size vehicle.

 - Toyota launched the Lexus ES, Nissan launched the Infiniti J30 and Ford used the Taurus platform and named the Lincoln Continental as their fresh sedan.

-First generation Acura Integra in 1987, the first complete year of Acura’s sales, they sold 109,000 vehicles with 55,000 revenues in the flagship Legend sedan and the remainder was of the lower Integra.
+First generation Acura Integra in 1987, the first complete year of Acura’s sales, they sold 109,000 vehicles with 55,000 sales in the flagship Legend sedan and the remainder was of the lower Integra.